 One of the easiest ideas is to make a cold compost pile where all this material is heaped up and is gradually allowed to gradually break down such that it will be ready for use in spring.
 Burying your kitchen scraps in the pile will periodically stimulate the microbes that are responsible for the composting process.
 As for things like fallen leaves and bark, these materials are often reasonably low in nutrients and because of this, will take longer to compost.
 But they do add valuable carbon into the heap, which helps to maintain a good balance.

 The easiest way to compost such material is to place it in a heap where material can be added as it comes to hand.
-Various commercially available plastic bins (commonly sold by local councils) can be used, or simply construct your own heap using steel star pickets (poles) and chicken wire to contain the material.
+Various commercially available plastic bins (commonly sold by local councils, nurseries and hardware stores) can be used, or simply construct your own heap using steel star pickets (poles) and chicken wire to contain the material.
 The pile can be any size depending on how much space you have and how much material you will be adding.

 There are a few materials you can’t use with this method.
 Woody stems that are any thicker than your little finger will take too long to break down, unless you can chop them up into very small pieces in a mulching machine or with secateurs.
 Most weeds are also unsuitable for this method as they will tend to sprout again and simply start growing in your compost heap.
 It is safe, however, to include young, tender weed seedlings up to 10 to 15 cm tall that have not flowered and produced seed.
 If you are in any doubt it is best to leave it out.
 Many local councils now have green waste collection services or recycling sites at garbage tips where these unsuitable materials can be left for professional compost manufacturers who can recycle this material safely.